 Who predicted it?
 And who would have believed it?

 If Cassandra had predicted that there would be a world wide pandemic that brought us all to our knees, no-one, as usual, would have believed it.
 Yet if she had said that the great British public, rather than cook tasty and nutritious food at home, would expect delivery drivers to jump into their cars, or onto their scooters, in all weathers, to deliver hot pizzas, hamburgers, curries, chicken drumsticks and all manner of fast food that could be easily whipped up at home at a fraction of the cost?
 They'd have laughed her to scorn.

-Yet here we are with tens of thousands of food delivery drivers buzzing up and down the roads.
-The insurance industry have even invented a special type of insurance for drivers delivering food.
-New multi-million pound companies such as Uber Eats, Dominos, Just Eat, and deliveroo have huge waiting lists of pizza shops, Indian restaurants and Chinese takeaways begging them to let their drivers loose on their hot junk food.
+Yet here we are with tens of thousands of food delivery riders buzzing up and down the roads on their scooters and mopeds.
+The insurance industry have even invented a special type of scooter courier insurance.
+New multi-million pound companies such as Uber Eats, Dominos, Just Eat, and deliveroo have huge waiting lists of pizza shops, Indian restaurants and Chinese takeaways begging them to let their scooter riders loose on their hot junk food.
 And meanwhile in the rest of the world people starve.

 Unbelievable.
 And no-one predicted it!
 Not even J K Rowling.

 Stories like those about Harry Potter are a form of escapism - few people take them seriously.
 And yet who would really believe that, rather than cook a quick nourising meal (there are enough recipes online for really fast food preparations with economical ingredients) or even pop down to a local takeaway to collect a hot, freshly prepared takeout a high proportion of the food that British families now consume is cooked in a kitchen perhaps miles away.